 PHIL 375 Feminist Philosophy (3) Exploration of the feminist contributions to traditional philosophical questions in metaphysics, epistemology, and ethics as swell as examining the philosophical implications of the intersections of race, class, gender and sexuality.
-(Same as WS 375) (Attributes: GCC)
+(Same as WS 375) (Attributes: ALEX, GCC)

 PHIL 381 Philosophy Of Wittgenstein (3) Topics in the philosophy of Ludwig Wittgenstein, such as: meaning, understanding, pain, private language, "family resemblance," language-games, knowledge and certainty, other minds, forms of life and the purpose of philosophy.
 Pre: previous work in philosophy.

 PHIL 385 Philosophy of Marxism (3) History and philosophy of Marxism from the early Marx through recent times, including such topics as: dialectical materialism, alienation, exploitation, surplus value, class struggle, revolution, socialism, communism, and the Marxian critique of capitalism, imperialism, fascism, terrorism, and capitalist cultural hegemony.
 Pre: Previous work in philosophy or instructor's consent.

 PHIL 390 History & Phil of Science (3) Natural science as a knowledge-seeking activity.
 Major episodes in the history of the physical and biological sciences; philosophical understanding of scientific observation, theory, and revolutionary change.
 Pre: previous work in philosophy or consent of instructor.